rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

 - There is a single argument of type System.String.
 - Returns System.Boolean.
-### k8s
-- There are 5 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects by hierarchy field.
-    - sortOrder - SortOrder: Sorting order for the results.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns K8sClusterConnection.
 ### list
 List of the available cluster objects.